-We hope you plan to join in the recognition of World Sleep Day® on March 18, 2022!
+We hope you plan to join us in recognition of World Sleep Day® on March 17, 2023!
 Scheduled on the Friday prior to the Spring Vernal Equinox each year (and a convenient reminder to get good sleep over the weekend).
-Interestingly, The National Sleep Awareness Week in the U.S. is from March 13-19, which overlaps World Sleep Day®.
+Interestingly, National Sleep Awareness Week in the U.S. is from March 12-18, which overlaps World Sleep Day®.

 Since 2008, World Sleep Day has drawn attention from celebrities and media around the world and more than 88 countries have participated.

-Over the last few years, sleep is becoming a more and more prevalent topic in medical communities, but more importantly, in everyday discussion.
+Over the last few years, sleep is becoming a more and more prevalent topic in medical communities, and more importantly, in everyday discussion.

 How has the conversation about sleep changed in recent years?